Geometric and topological rigidity of pinched submanifolds in Riemannian manifolds: Introduction

-A slightly stronger pinching condition than condition \eqref{1} was studied by Xu and Zhao \cite{XZ}, primarily in the form of a strict inequality holding at every point.
-Later, Xu and Gu \cite{XG1} investigated Einstein submanifolds of Riemannian manifolds satisfying the same condition, under the assumption that it holds as a strict inequality at some point.
-Related results were also obtained in \cite{XG}.
+The pinching condition \eqref{1} was introduced by Xu and Zhao \cite{XZ} in a slightly stronger form, mainly as a strict inequality holding at every point.
+Later, Xu and Gu \cite{XG1} studied Einstein submanifolds of Riemannian manifolds under the same condition, assuming that it holds strictly at some point.
+Related results were obtained in \cite{cuisun,XG}.
+Note that condition \eqref{1} is invariant under scaling of the ambient metric.
+Howard and Wei \cite{HW} investigated the topology of submanifolds $f\colon M^n\to\Q_c^{n+m}$ satisfying the strict inequality

+at every point, for an integer $1\leq k\leq n/2$, where $\Q_c^{n+m}$ is a space form of curvature $c\geq0$.
+In the case $k=2$, their condition coincides with the strict version of \eqref{1} when the ambient manifold is a space form.
+Similar pinching conditions to \eqref{1} were studied in \cite{ps} via mean curvature flow when the ambient space is a complex or quaternionic projective space.
+In addition, sphere theorems for submanifolds in K\"ahler manifolds under pinching conditions similar to ours were obtained in \cite{ss1,ss2}.

-The main objective of this paper is to study the geometric and topological rigidity of compact submanifolds of Riemannian manifolds satisfying condition \eqref{1}.
-A key observation, already noted in \cite{XZ, XG}, is that submanifolds satisfying the pinching condition \eqref{1} necessarily have nonnegative isotropic curvature, a notion introduced and studied by Micallef and Moore \cite{MM}.
-Our results show that the pinching condition \eqref{1} imposes strong restrictions on the topology and geometry of the submanifold.
-Throughout the paper, all submanifolds under consideration are assumed to be connected.
+The main objective of this paper is to study the geometric and topological rigidity of compact submanifolds of Riemannian manifolds satisfying condition \eqref{1}, without assuming that the ambient manifold is a space form.
+Our results show that this pinching condition imposes strong geometric and topological restrictions on the submanifold.
+As observed in \cite{XG,XZ}, condition \eqref{1} implies nonnegative isotropic curvature, a notion introduced by Micallef and Moore \cite{MM}.
+A key ingredient in our approach is the extraction of precise information about the structure of the second fundamental form at points where the isotropic curvature vanishes.
+The arguments and results differ between the higher-dimensional and four-dimensional cases.
+In higher dimensions, we combine results on manifolds with nonnegative isotropic curvature with the Bochner technique, whereas in four dimensions additional tools specific to four-dimensional geometry are required.